Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Powerline adapters come with some of the benefits of a wired Ethernet connection without the hassle of installing any additional cabling by simply plugging into a mains socket.
 As the mains electricity supply is involved, it does beg the question as to whether powerline adapters need to be on the same circuit to function?

-Powerline adapters should work even when connected to different electrical circuits providing they meet at the same distribution board.
-They are unlikely to perform as well as if they were connected to the same electrical circuit, though.
+Powerline adapters should work even when connected to different electrical circuits providing they meet at the same distribution board, but they will not perform as well as if they were connected to the same circuit.
+The quality of the electrical wiring will also influence how well they perform.

 Some people have reported issues when using different circuits, whereas others have found them to work fine.
 That being said, based on my research, the majority of people have found powerline adapters to work across different circuits, albeit seeing a performance drop.